-Area Subject Link to Group purpose and strategy Relevant Section 172 considerations Governance Considered FTSE Women Leaders' Women on Board diversity targets and Parker ethnicity targets for FTSE 250 companies Conducted an external Board evaluation Appointed a new independent Non-Executive Director and commenced tailored induction programme Approved 2025 Modern Slavery Statement and reviewed other corporate policies Various post-Committee meeting updates from Committee Chairs Reviewed Committees' Terms of Reference " Builds and maintains the trust and confidence of investors, colleagues, tenants and local communities in the Board and Senior Management Team " Directly contributes to effective decision-making and stewardship The Board is committed to a process of continual improvement, which is served by addressing governance matters.
+Area Subject Link to Group purpose and strategy Relevant Section 172 considerations Governance Considered FTSE Women Leaders' Women on Board diversity targets and Parker ethnicity targets for FTSE 250 companies Conducted an external Board evaluation Appointed a new independent Non-Executive Director and commenced tailored induction programme Approved 2025 Modern Slavery Statement and reviewed other corporate policies Various post-Committee meeting updates from Committee Chairs Reviewed Committees' Terms of Reference Builds and maintains the trust and confidence of investors, colleagues, tenants and local communities in the Board and Senior Management Team Directly contributes to effective decision-making and stewardship The Board is committed to a process of continual improvement, which is served by addressing governance matters.
 The Company believes that modern slavery and bribery and corruption risks to the Group are relatively low.
 Nonetheless, the Board considers these and other activities are central to the Company's sense of corporate citizenship.

 This element of the table has been prepared in compliance with Provision 5 of the 2018 Code.
 While Provision 5 requires issuers to describe in the Annual Report how stakeholder interests and the matters set out in Section 172 of the Companies Act 2006 (the "UK Act") have been considered in Board discussions and decision-making, the Company is not subject to the UK Act or related regulations.
 Further information relating to stakeholder engagement and how such engagement has influenced the Company's decisions and environmental considerations, the Group's work in the community and fostering consumer and supplier relationships can be found in the Stakeholder engagement section of this report on page 77, on pages 87 and 88 of the Sustainability and Ethics Committee report, and on page 95 of the Directors' remuneration report.
-Section 172 sets out the UK's law on directors' duties, being the duty to act in a way the Director considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, having regard (amongst other matters) to: (a) the likely consequences of any decision in the long term; (b) the interests of the company's employees; (c) the need to foster the company's business relationships with suppliers, customers and others; (d) the impact of the company's operations on the community and the environment; (e) the desirability of the company maintaining a reputation for high standards of business conduct; and (f) the need to act fairly between members of the company.
+Section 172 sets out the UK's law on directors' duties, being the duty to act in a way the Director considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, having regard (amongst other matters) to: (a) the likely consequences of any decision in the long term; (b) the interests of the company's operations on the community and the environment; (e) the desirability of the company maintaining a reputation for high standards of business conduct; and (f) the need to act fairly between members of the company.